 – cache optimization - Then access your wp-admin page again via mydomain.com/wp-admin and if you are prompted a “your database needs to …” or “your database has been updated…” or whatever message, just follow the instructions, wait, and pray.

-In many cases, you may just encounter that your wordpress admin was not actually down, but a recent update interfered with the running wordpress version.
+In many cases, you may just encounter that your wp-admin was not actually down, but a recent update interfered with the running wordpress version.
 This can happen due to automatic updates.
 I recommend to always deactivate automatic updates, because it is important to do them in the correct order anyway, as in:

 - update all your plugins before a major wordpress update